-Abingdon Gin started as an idea in a cramped Hong Kong apartment where partners, Ben Blackledge and Janice Hewitt, began dabbling in distilling with the aim of creating a truly sippable gin.
+Abingdon Gin started as an idea in a cramped Hong Kong apartment where we began dabbling in distilling with the aim of creating a truly sippable gin.

-Ben, who was working as an airline pilot at the time, would bring botanicals back from layovers around the world, experimenting with recipes and cuts using a tiny copper still.
+Ben, who was working as an airline pilot at the time, would bring botanicals back from layovers around the world.
+Experimenting with different recipes and cuts using a tiny copper still.

 “We weren’t living right in the centre of Hong Kong.
 Our village was pretty out of the way, and it was hard to get a decent drink.

-“We discovered that we could bring together some really interesting botanicals from the furthest corners of the world and combine them to make some really tasty gins – admittedly though there were some howlers along the way!
+“We discovered that we could bring together some really interesting botanicals from around the world and combine them to make some really tasty gins.
+Admittedly though there were some howlers along the way!

 When they moved to Abingdon, they found a thriving town without any craft distillery so decided to take on the challenge.